 Toxic shock syndrome is most often caused by exotoxin producing strains of Staphylococcus aureus.
 S. aureus commonly colonizes skin and mucous membranes in humans.
-TSS has been associated with use of tampons and intravaginal contraceptive devices in women and occurs as a complication of skin abscesses or surgery.
+TSS has been associated with use of tampons and intravaginal contraceptive devices in women and also occurs as a complication of skin abscesses or surgery.

-During 2006, there was one case of toxic shock reported in Davis County.
+During 2008, there were no cases of toxic shock reported in Davis County.